About Vote Pact

 Most voters don’t vote for—often don’t even consider voting for—third parties because they view voting for a third party as helping the establishment party they most dislike.
 Disenchanted Democrats continue to vote for Democrats because they don’t want Republicans; disenchanted Republicans continue to vote for Republicans because they don’t want Democrats.

 Disenchanted Republicans should pair up with disenchanted Democrats and both vote for third party or independent candidates they more genuinely want instead of cancelling out each other by voting for each of the two establishment parties.
-This would siphon off votes by twos from each of the establishment parties.
-This liberates the voters to vote their actual preference from among those on the ballot, rather than to just pick the “least bad” of the two majors.
+This would free up votes by twos from each of the establishment parties.
+This liberates the voters to vote their actual preference from among those on the ballot, rather than to just pick the “least bad” of the two majors because of fear.
 They could each vote for different candidates, or they could vote for the same candidate.
 If the later, it could offer an enterprising candidate a path to actual electoral victory.

 |BEFORE VOTE PACT||10 Voters||10 Voters||0 Voters|